Biological Waste

 Biohazardous waste in an autoclave bag.

-Biological Waste includes any of the following when used in teaching or research activities:
+Biomedical Waste includes any of the following when used in teaching or research activities:

 • Cultures of any microbes (bacteria, rickettsia, protozoa, virus, fungi, yeasts, molds, etc.)